 “Fake” gets a bad rep these days and for good reasons.
 Fake news have been deployed effectively on social media—whether in Nigeria, Kenya or South Africa, as an effective strategy to undermine democracy’s very foundation.
 But what if “fake” not as a label of news one dislikes, but as a “genre” or a mode of operating on social media held the key to unlocking democratic debate, as the practice would suggest on the African continent, particularly in West Africa?

-But, what can be achieved through satire, and particularly satire that fully takes on, and invest the dominant fakeness?
+But, what can be achieved through satire, and particularly satire that fully takes on, and invests in the dominant fakeness?
 Clearly, political faking’s greatest strength is in mobilizing satire’s double-voiced-ness in order to reveal the true identity of the autocrat, as in the Guinea example.
-Faking becomes the means of calling the ‘bluff;’ irony as a hallmark of sincerity.
-Still, whereas in the West, satire is typically understood as activist media and key to building a cohesive counter-discourse, in non-democratic postcolonial contexts, political satire has often been interpreted as either trivializing its message, and even as being tolerated by dictators in order to boost up their “democratic” credentials (‘see, we are open to criticism, we even have political satirists?’) or worst, as joining in a fatalistically cynical exercise in laughing away daily oppression, with no hope for any coherent counter-public or activist movement.
-For Mbembe, for instance, all that political satire can achieve at best is to “create potholes of indiscipline on which the commandement may stub its toe.”
-Cameroon, where Mbembe is from, is governed by Paul Biya in or other form since 1975.
+Faking becomes the means of “calling the bluff;” irony as a hallmark of sincerity.
+Still, whereas in the West, satire is typically understood as activist media and key to building a cohesive counter-discourse.
+In non-democratic postcolonial contexts, political satire has often been interpreted as either trivializing its message, and even as being tolerated by dictators in order to boost up their “democratic” credentials (“see, we are open to criticism, we even have political satirists?”) or worse, as joining in a fatalistically cynical exercise in laughing away daily oppression with no hope for any coherent counter-public or activist movement.
+For Mbembe, all that political satire can achieve at best is to “create potholes of indiscipline on which the commandement may stub its toe.”
+Cameroon, where Mbembe is from, has been governed by Paul Biya in some form since 1975.

 But Mbembe was writing that in the pre-digital era, when humor was professionally produced and centrally distributed.
 Today, digital technologies are changing the game, for both good and bad.
-Whilst, historically, vulgarity and crudeness have been humoristic devices using to ‘tame’ autocratic power, social media norms, often set in the West, invite much more tame forms of humor.
+Whilst vulgarity and crudeness have been humoristic devices used to “tame” autocratic power in the past, social media norms, often set in the West, invite much more tame forms of humor.
 Explicit content is quickly shut down on Twitter.
 Even Mugabe’s “fake” account which largely plays on his image as a “dirty old man” exercises restraint.
 Yet, satire on social media also circulates much differently.
-And whilst most of the world still has to show it cares, ‘fake’ accounts are operating outside of the confines of national conversations, a key difference with older forms of media.
+And whilst most of the world still has to show it cares, “fake” accounts are operating outside of the confines of national conversations, a key difference with older forms of media.
 It is clear from talking to social media activists and humorists on the continent that part of the appeal of digital impersonation is a desire to inscribe what has tended to be a national conversation into a global movement towards democratic politics.
-And given that in digitally mediated politics, circulation is key, perhaps ‘creating potholes’ is not a bad strategy after all.
+And given that in digitally mediated politics, circulation is key, perhaps “creating potholes” is not a bad strategy after all.